norydev/NoryDev.github.io/_posts/2017-10-15-introducing-hitchspots-me.md

 <p style="text-align: center"><img src="/img/posts/hitchspots_me_demo.gif" alt="Hitchspots.me demo" /></p>

 It will get all the spots that are approximately 10km on each sides of your route.
-Bookmarks are colored according to their Hitchability rating (from Green — Very Good, to Red — Very Bad)
+Bookmarks are colored according to their Hitchability rating (from Green — Very Good, to Red — Very Bad).

 If you click on a Bookmark, you will get the spot detail: city name, description by the author, average waiting time, and comments.